techpines/express.io/examples/README.md

 __This is a copy-paste example.__ [(get the code)](https://github.com/techpines/express.io/tree/master/examples/realtime-canvas)

 This is a realtime canvas example.
-If you draw on the canvas with two browser windows open you will see how socket.io broadcast works.
+It's really cool, and it works right of the box, so give it a try!

-This example is really cool, and it works right of the box, so give it a try!
+Open two browser windows on `localhost:7076`, then click and drag to draw in the first browser window, and you can see it draw in the second browser!

 #### Server (app.js)